ansu5555/pdf-viewer-reactjs/README.md

 -   Required: **false**

--   Description: Scale factor relative to the component parent element
+-   Description: Scale factor relative to the component parent element, also can be used to change the scale dynamically after passing `externalInput` prop

+**`rotationAngle`:**

+-   Type: _Number_

+-   Required: **false**

+-   Description: Initial rotation of the document, values can be -90, 0 or 90, also can be used to change the rotation angle dynamically after passing `externalInput` prop

 **`scaleStep`:**